appfeel/admob-google-cordova/README.md

 Cordova AdMob plugin
 ====================

+### It simply works :)
-Monetize your Cordova/Phonegap/XDK apps with AdMob ads, **using latest Google AdMob SDK**.
+Monetize your Cordova/Phonegap/XDK HTML5 hybrid apps and games with AdMob ads, **using latest Google AdMob SDK**.
 With this Cordova/Phonegap/XDK plugin you can show AdMob ads as easy as:

     admob.createBannerView({publisherId: "ca-app-pub-XXXXXXXXXXXXXXXX/BBBBBBBBBB"});